inputsh/notes/00_books.md

 # Books

+> After all any book is just a list of thoughts of another guy, who might be wrong.

 This file is the ultimate list of books that I have read, that I'm reading currently, and that I'm planning on reading in the future.
 So, in a way, this is my way of getting rid of GoodReads because... well, I hate its design.

 ## Books I have read